priyankeshh/Bitcoin-Price-Prediction/README.md

 # Bitcoin Price Prediction

-# GOAL
+## GOAL

+## Aim
-# Aim- To predict the price of the Bitcoin using Linear Regression, Lasso Regression & Decision Tree Regressor.
+To predict the price of the Bitcoin using Linear Regression, Lasso Regression & Decision Tree Regressor.
 Perform EDA

-# DATASET
+## DATASET

 https://www.kaggle.com/vikramjeetsinghs/bitcoin-dataset

-# DESCRIPTION
+## DESCRIPTION

 This is a regression problem where we need to predict the price of Bitcoin.
 We use Linear, Lasso Regression and Decision tree Regressor

-# WHAT I HAD DONE
+## WHAT I HAD DONE

 1. perfromed exploratory data analysis (EDA) on the given dataset
 2. it starts with loading the dataset and viewing the top 5 rows